- Become a Member

 Chief Information and Research Officer

 Lynn Tincher-Ladner is the Chief Information and Research Officer for Phi Theta Kappa Honor Society.
-She has over 20 years of experience working in the community college setting and is a former director of institutional research and planning, database administrator, software developer, and community college mathematics and science instructor.
+Lynn leads the Society’s technology, research, and strategic planning efforts.
+She has over 20 years of experience working in the community college setting and is a former director of institutional research and planning, database administrator, software developer, and community college mathematics, science, and developmental education instructor.

 Tincher-Ladner received her B.S. and M.S. degrees in Mathematics from the University of Southern Mississippi and her Ph.D. in Education Leadership from Mississippi State University.

-She presented “A New President’s Perspective on Strategic Planning: Vision 2020” at the American Association of Community and Junior Colleges, 92nd annual convention.
-She received the 2012 Innovation of the Year award for “Demonstrating Mission-based Accountability of Economic Impact” from the League for Innovation in the Community College.
-Her most recent publication is “Effects of Regional Accreditation of Full-time Faculty on Community College Graduation Rates" in the April 2014 edition of Community College Journal of Research and Practice.
+She presented "A New President’s Perspective on Strategic Planning: Vision 2020" at the American Association of Community and Junior Colleges, 92nd annual convention.
+She received the 2012 Innovation of the Year award for "Demonstrating Mission-based Accountability of Economic Impact" from the League for Innovation in the Community College.
+Her most recent publication is "Retention of First Year Community College Students" in the May 2014 edition of the Community College Journal of Research and Practice (CCJRP).
+This article received the Class of 2015 Award from Routledge Education Journals as the most read article in the CCJRP journal throughout 2014.